 Summer dates: June 25 - Sept.
 6, daily

-The long winter is over and the skiing season has come to an end.
-But that doesn’t mean the fun stops at Arapahoe Basin.
+When the long winter is over and the skiing season has come to an end, the fun does not stop at Arapahoe Basin.
 We offer a full range of activities to keep you busy through the warmest months!

 A-Basin is the perfect spot for uncrowded and challenging Colorado adventures, with a whole range of activities and attractions for everyone of all ages.
 And don't forget the beautiful Summit Country scenery, which looks just as spectacular when it isn’t blanketed with snow.

 We are located a short drive from Breckenridge, Keystone, Copper Mountain and the Dillon Reservoir, and are only one hour from Denver.

 Yes!
 You can visit A-Basin daily between June 25 and September 6, 2021, for many on-mountain activities.
 Don't miss our new via ferrata, aerial adventure park, dining events, trails, and more.

 Yes, advanced reservations are required for the following paid activities:

 - via ferrata

 - guided wildflower hikes

 - all dining events (farm-to-table dinners, supper clubs, beer pairing dinners, and Festival of the Brewpubs)